oktaytuncay/Kubernetes/kubernetes.md

     name: kube-apiserver
 ```

-To authenticate using the basic credentials while accessing the API server, we need to soecify the username and passoword in a curl command as below.
+To authenticate using the basic credentials while accessing the API server, we need to specify the username and password in a curl command as below.

 ```bash
 curl -v -k https://152.70.191.125:6443/api/v1/pods -u "username:p"